RedChow/QCovidTracker/README.md

         However, I've left the design as is, because, although it could be a little better, it works and could still be possibly useful in expanding certain tables.
         The file state_info_import is include to populate the state_info table.

+<i>Update 2020-09-29</i>: I have scrapped parsing the JSON fields and having an entry for each field in the table covid_history.
+I have instead opted for adding the table covid_history_json, which stores the history in JSON files.
+I will update the project with my Python web scrapers that automatically go and get information periodically through scheduled cron jobs.
+Storing the information is JSON files directly seems to be working better since parsing every single field isn't necessary.
+Plus, the data varies greatly different across the many different levels of government (city, county, state, hospital region, etc).
+This type of situation is exactly what the JSON column in Postgres was designed to handle.

+This also signifies the need for a data abstraction layer between the database and the program.
+A major change in the database structure is going to need a lot of work on the GUI and internals of the main program.
+Had I not been in such a hurry to get this done, I would have taken the time to completely unhinge the two.
+So, life lesson, take the time to do it right the first time can may take more time initially, but can save time down the road.
    <h2>TODO & Future Plans</h2>
         There are many plans for filling this program out to make it more complete and a better tool.
         I will have to add in these plans as I find time.